Do French Bulldogs Snore?

-It’s noteworthy to mention that external things are not the only thing you should worry about if your French Bulldog suddenly starts snoring.
-It could be a tumor developed into his breathing passage.
-If excessive snoring is new, make sure to visit your vet for a detailed inspection.
+It’s noteworthy to mention here that external things are not the only thing you should worry about if your French Bulldog has suddenly started snoring.
+It could be a tumor developed in his breathing passage.
+If excessive snoring is the new thing, make sure to visit your vet for a detailed inspection.

 Exercise and Diet

 As discussed earlier, obesity is one of the main reasons for snorting in dogs.
-Therefore, if your dog has gained some weight, you should pay close attention to dieting and exercising.
+Therefore, if your dog has gained some weight, you should pay close attention to its diet and exercise.
 If your Frenchie is overweight, it can lead to a soft palate and swelling of the pharynx, causing a blockage in the airways.

-Mostly, a Frenchie will stop snoring once it is back on the healthy level.
-Of course, your dog must follow a strict diet and exercise regularly for this approach.
-Multiple daily walks and regular playtime at home can make a lot of difference.
+Mostly, a Frenchie will stop snoring once it is back on a healthy level.
+Your dog must follow a strict diet and exercise regularly for this approach.
+Multiple walks per day and regular playtime at home can make a lot of difference.

 While regular exercising will reduce the soft palate and swelling of the pharynx, it will also cause fat build-up in your dog’s throat, offering the airflow more freedom.

-To protect your adorable Frenchie from allergens, you should ensure they are using clean bedding and beds.
-Moreover, you have to vacuum, wash and clean your French Bulldog’s bedding on a regular basis to avoid blocked nose or allergic reactions.
+To protect your adorable Frenchie from allergens, you should ensure they use clean bedding.
+Moreover, you have to vacuum, wash and clean your French Bulldog’s bedding on a regular basis to avoid a blocked nose or allergic reactions.

-This tip is vital because bedding attracts smoke, dust, and other allergens that your naked eye cannot detect.
-In addition, dust will act as a magnet for dust mites, considered one of the leading causes of allergic reactions in dogs.
+This tip is important because bedding attracts smoke, dust, and other allergens that your naked eye cannot detect.
+Dust will act as a magnet for dust mites, which are considered one of the main causes of allergic reactions in dogs.